Mountain Biking

 Key Access Points Near Medora

-• Theodore Roosevelt Presidential Library Trailhead (opening 2026): The Library will feature its own trailhead connecting directly to the Maah Daah Hey, making it an ideal launch point for exploring the Badlands on two wheels.
-Visitors will be able to pair a ride with time at the Library or its surrounding trail system.
+• Theodore Roosevelt Presidential Library Trailhead: The Library features its own trailhead connecting directly to the Maah Daah Hey, making it an ideal launch point for exploring the Badlands on two wheels.
+Visitors can pair a ride with time at the Library or its surrounding trail system.

 • Medora Trailhead: Just minutes from downtown, this trailhead gives riders immediate access to sweeping Badlands scenery and well-marked routes.